Dental Assistant

 About the Program

 Admission into this program requires a special application and is highly competitive.
-The college may not be able to accept all applicants that meet the minimum admission standards.
+The college may not be able to accept all applicants who meet the minimum admission standards.

 The demand for certified and licensed dental assistants exists with excellent placement, salary and benefits.
 As a dental assistant, you will participate in a variety of tasks that include chairside assisting, patient education, polishing teeth, taking radiographs, making study models, and preparing business forms.
 The Dental Assistant program is designed for career opportunities as a dental assistant in private dental offices, HMO clinics, public health institutions, dental supply and insurance companies, military dental services, and dental school clinics.